Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

 # 🧭 Course Correction — CPUE Standardization & Prediction (2000–2020)

-This notebook advances the *SquidStock* analytical series by standardizing and modeling *Illex argentinus* catch data (2000–2020) with the added help of remote sensing data (Sea Surface Height (SSH) and Chlorophyll A. This builds on the exploratory work in **Module 1**, it applies **Generalized Additive Models (GAMs)** and **Tweedie GLMs** to remove effort bias and reveal underlying ecological structure in **Catch Per Unit Effort (CPUE)**.
+This notebook advances the *SquidStock* analytical series by standardizing and modeling *Illex argentinus* catch data (2000–2020) with the added help of remote sensing data Sea Surface Height (SSH) and Chlorophyll A. This builds on the exploratory work in **Module 1**, it applies **Generalized Additive Models (GAMs)** and **Tweedie Regressor** to remove effort bias and reveal underlying ecological structure in **Catch Per Unit Effort (CPUE)**.

 ---

 ## 📘 Executive Summary

-This module develops a **robust, reproducible workflow** for CPUE standardization using a 10-year subset (**January – June each year**).
+This module develops a **robust, reproducible workflow** for CPUE standardization using a 20-year subset (**January – June each year**).
 These months were selected for their **consistent data coverage** across all years, ensuring comparability and avoiding partial-year bias.

 To address missing satellite-derived environmental data (Chl-a, SSH, Depth), **linear interpolation** was applied — filling temporal gaps while preserving natural monthly trends.
 Linear interpolation estimates missing values between two known points using a straight-line assumption, making it transparent and appropriate for smooth, seasonal environmental data.

+A notable finding in the CPUE time series is the presence of a recurring peak approximately every eight years, followed by a downward trend and variability.
+Such multi-year cycles may reflect ecological or oceanographic drivers (e.g., species life-history patterns, climate oscillations), but further investigation with independent data is required before confirming causation.

 ### 🔍 Key Insights

-- **GammaGAM** and **TweedieGLM** delivered superior fit and stability relative to log-transformed GAMs.
+- **GammaGAM** and **TweedieRegressor** delivered superior model fit and stability compared to log-transformed GAMs.
-- **5-fold cross-validation** confirmed **GammaGAM** slightly outperformed others, while **TweedieGLM** remained most robust under overdispersion.
+- **5-fold cross-validation** results indicate that **GammaGAM** slightly outperforms alternative models, while **TweedieRegressor** demonstrates the greatest robustness to overdispersion and variability.
-- Residual diagnostics showed well-behaved errors and minimal bias.
+- Residual diagnostics reveal well-behaved error distributions and minimal bias across models.
-- Seasonal peaks (March – May) persisted after standardization, confirming **biological (e.g migration) rather than effort-driven** variability.
+- Seasonal CPUE peaks (March–May) persist after standardization, supporting the interpretation that observed variability is driven by **biological factors (e.g., migration)** rather than changes in fishing effort.
+- The CPUE time series exhibits a **recurrent ~8-year cycle** with peaks followed by declines, potentially linked to ecological or environmental drivers.
+Additional analysis with external data is recommended to explore this pattern further.

-Together, these findings validate flexible, distribution-aware models as strong tools for squid fishery standardization.
+Together, these results underscore the value of flexible, distribution-aware modeling approaches for effective squid fishery standardization and monitoring.

 ---